juanfernandes/juanfernandes-uk/src/blog/automated-open-graph-images-with-11ty-and-cloudinary.md

 ---
 layout: layouts/post.njk
 title: Automated Open Graph images with 11ty and Cloudinary
-description: I wanted to find a way to dynamically generate a unique Open Graph (OG) image for each blog post or note automatically using post data, the Cloudinary API and Eleventy (11ty) for social sharing.
+description: I wanted to find a way to dynamically generate a unique Opengraph images for each blog post automatically using post data, Cloudinary API & Eleventy
 keywords:
 - facebook
 - twitter